astrilo-monk/country-weather-explorer/README.md

   - Displays the country info and capital weather instantly.
 - Responsive design that works on both desktop and mobile.

+## Something creative I tried
+- Enter a city, state, or country, and the app will automatically show the corresponding country along with its weather and other details.

 ---

 ## APIs Used